markus456/fake-mdbci/README.md

 ### Usage for Parallel Testing

-- Copy the contents of the `incus/` directory into `~/vms/`.

-- Run `cd ~/vms/ && ./setup.sh vm1` to bring up the first setup.
+- Run `./lxc/setup.sh vm1` to bring up the first test environment named `vm1`.

-- Run `./copy_setup.sh vm1 vm2 vm3 vm4` to copy `vm1` into three other setups.
+- Run `./lxc/copy_setup.sh vm1 vm2 vm3 vm4` to copy `vm1` into three other setups.

-- Run `./create_resource.sh vm1 vm2 vm3 vm4` to create the CTest resource spec file.
+- Run `./lxc/create_resource.sh vm1 vm2 vm3 vm4` to create the CTest resource spec file.

 - Build tests

-- Run tests with `ctest -j --resource-spec-file ~/vms/resource-spec.json`
+- Run tests with `ctest -j 0 --resource-spec-file ~/vms/resource-spec.json --output-on-failure`

 The parallel testing may consume large amounts of memory due to MariaDB using up a bunch of memory on the system.